What inspires you about education?

 Tectonic plates are shifting in the digital media landscape — and everyone knows it.
 But there's also a sneaky renaissance happening in the education world, driven by tech, yes, but also pedagogy.

 Montessori is still a bit of an enigma to me and, I think, to a lot people, even those who have looked into it.
 But the century-old paradigm is stronger than ever.
-It's principles and spirit are infusing both private and public initiatives, from our friends at Mystery Science in San Francisco to South Dakota's own Montessorium and New York's WeWork.
-Oh, and Jeff Bezos' recent billion-dollar(!) investment in Montessori ventures.
+It's principles and spirit are infusing both private and public initiatives, from our friends at Mystery Science in San Francisco to South Dakota's own Montessorium and Jeff Bezos' recent billion-dollar(!) investment in Montessori ventures.

 This is an incredibly inspiring space to work in.
 And it's still Day One.